Greek Salad with Peppers

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-This delicious and nutrient-rich Chopped Greek-Style Salad with Red, Yellow, and Orange Bell Peppers is also low-carb, gluten-free, and suitable for any phase of the original South Beach diet.
+This delicious gluten-free and nutrient-rich Greek Salad with Peppers is great for low-carb and Keto diets, and it’s also suitable for any phase of the original South Beach diet.

 Find More Recipes Like This One: